 Trial and error

-Well, that all kicked off didn’t it.
-Zuck appeared before congress this week and there was a lot to take away about data sharing and ownership, tracking, and targeted ads.
+Mark Zuckerberg appeared before congress this week over the recent Facebook scandal.
+There was a lot to take away about data sharing and ownership, tracking, and targeted ads.
 Oh and the fact that the Senate don’t understand how Facebook works.
-Should have done your research, guys.

-Everyone and their dog has been talking about the Cambridge Analytica scandal.
-You definitely don’t still own your photos and data after posting them on a free social network.
+Everyone has been talking about the Cambridge Analytica scandal.
+It is clear that you definitely don’t still own your photos and data after posting them on a free social network.
 You’re the product.
-It’s unclear how this one will play out – will a paid version of Facebook be on the cards?
+It’s unclear how this one will play out though- will a paid version of Facebook be on the cards?

 This Is Your Digital Life

 So, were you affected?
-Can you cast your mind back to around four years ago when the ‘This Is Your Digital Life’ survey was trending on FB.
+Can you cast your mind back to around four years ago when the ‘This Is Your Digital Life’ survey was trending on Facebook.
 In fact, it was a sneaky app that Cambridge Analytica used to access your personal data.
 The app then gained access to data about you and your Facebook friends.
-Even FB private message inboxes too, apparently.
+Even Facebook private message inboxes too, apparently.

 Even if one of your Facebook friends installed the app, then they may have shared the information that you’ve shared with them, with Cambridge Analytica.

 Here’s how you can find out.

 Recently, we shared about the potential misuse of your Facebook data by apps and websites.
 We also shared plans for how we’re taking action to prevent this from happening in the future.

 Check below to see if your information may have been shared with Cambridge Analytica by the app “This Is Your Digital Life.